letuananh/ttl-suite/README.md

 # ttl-suite
-ttl-suite - a Text Annotation Framework implemented in Python 3
+TTL-suite - a Python toolkit for managing and annotating textual content